To apply for pupillage for the year 2020/21, complete the form below and attach your completed application form.

 The selection process and how to apply

 Exchange Chambers is not a member of the Pupillage Gateway – we manage the application process ourselves.
-Applications must be made on Chambers’ own application form, which can be downloaded from the website when the application process is live.
+Applications must be made on Chambers’ own application form.

 Following consideration of your application, you will be invited to a first round interview.
 If successful, candidates will be invited to the second round interview shortly afterwards.
 We aim to make any offer of pupillage as soon as practicable after the decision has been made.